nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

 In addition to some convenient methods to work with filesystem paths the metasearch_dir object has more useful things to help us when we work with paths.
-More specifically it has what are termed data descriptors.
+More specifically it has what are termed https://docs.python.org/3/howto/descriptor.html.
 These are accessed in a similar manner to the methods but without parentheses.
 As an example we'll use the `parent` data descriptor:

 ~~~